-After some pulse raising activities, treks around the volcano and visits to ecological reserves teeming with wildlife, it’s time to hit up the beach.
+After some pulse-raising activities, treks around the volcano and visits to ecological reserves teeming with wildlife, it’s time to hit up the beach.
 Heading west towards the sunset, you’ll visit Costa Rica’s hottest beach town - Santa Teresa.
 On the Nicoya Peninsula, Santa Teresa is famous for its palm-fringed beaches and its surf.
-It’s an exciting destination to find your footing on the Pacific waves, and swim amongst glowing plankton at night.
+It’s an exciting destination to find your footing on the Pacific waves and swim amongst glowing plankton at night.

 From relaxing on one beach, you’ll move on to explore another.
-Manuel Antonio is the smallest National Park in Costa Rica and although it’s situated around three powdery tropical beaches, there are much more species to discover in the forest beyond.
+Manuel Antonio is the smallest National Park in Costa Rica, and although it’s situated around three powdery tropical beaches, there are much more species to discover in the forest beyond.
 Squirrel, howler, and white-faced capuchin monkeys thrive alongside sloths, coatis, caimans, crocodiles, and myriad bird species.
-Hike in the tropical forest, swim in the warm ocean and stretch out on sandy beaches all in the same day.
+Hike in the tropical forest, swim in the warm ocean and stretch out on sandy beaches all on the same day.

 Today you’ll touch down in Costa Rica.
 You’ll be met by our Wayfairer Representative at the arrivals gate and driven to your hotel in San Jose for the night.

-Grano de Oro is a converted tropical mansion, tucked away on a quiet street on the outskirts of the city.
+Grano de Oro is a converted tropical mansion tucked away on a quiet street on the outskirts of the city.
 The laid-back feel is completed by fountains, lush gardens and a sunny central courtyard.

-Accompanied by your guide, you’ll be escorted to Arenal Hanging Bridges, a 617 acre stretch of rainforest that boasts a series of winding trails and bridges.
+Accompanied by your guide, you’ll be escorted to Arenal Hanging Bridges, a 617-acre stretch of rainforest that boasts a series of winding trails and bridges.
 Hike along 16 different bridges in the canopies and sprawling jungle flora.
-Learn about the diverse natural history and keep an eye out for resident wildlife such as monkeys, toucans and sloths.
+Learn about the diverse natural history and keep an eye out for resident wildlife, such as monkeys, toucans and sloths.

-Head onwards to the 60 meter high cascading La Fortuna waterfall.
+Head onwards to the 60-meter-high cascading La Fortuna waterfall.
 The train continues downwards towards the thundering falls.
 Follow a series of steps to the base of the cascade, where water plummets into a wide aquamarine pool.
 A perfect spot to cool off in the invigorating water.

-Your afternoon is at leisure, but our Wayfairer specialists recommend spending some time soaring through the treetops on a series of ziplines before you return back to the lodge.
+Your afternoon is at leisure, but our Wayfairer specialists recommend spending some time soaring through the treetops on a series of ziplines before you return to the lodge.
 We can arrange this for you.

 After a morning soaking in the springs, spend the afternoon on a half-day hike in the National Park.
-Verdant rainforest, expansive savannah and two volcanoes dominate this 30,000 acre stretch of land.
+Verdant rainforest, expansive savannah and two volcanoes dominate this 30,000-acre stretch of land.
 Explore the park on a 45-minute hike along the sandy trail and over a lava field formed in 1992 as your guide introduces you to volcanism, Costa Rican geography and the history of Arenal.